zheyuanlai/SubmodOptMC/entropy_rate/README.md

 # Submodularity optimization of the entropy rate

-We use submodularity maximization on entropy rate to find an optimal subset Markov chain with knapsack constraints.
+We use submodularity maximization on entropy rate to find an optimal subset Markov chain (with the largest entropy rate) with knapsack constraints.

 To perform numerical experiments, run the main script:
 ```